instructure/tinymce-light-skin/README.md

   - IE7 specific CSS has been removed
   - WOFF is the only font format used
   - CSS changes for better keyboard navigation
+  - Remove font sizes from content CSS to avoid conflicting with app specific content CSS.

 This makes the bundle smaller and still provides good support for modern browsers.